 Then they fortified the island to protect them.
-SPinalonga was captured by the Ottomans in the early 18th century.
+The Ottomans captured SPinalonga in the early 18th century.
 Later, after the liberation of Greece.
-Spinalonga entered another important phase in its history, as a famous leper colony from 1903 to 1957.
+Spinalonga entered another important phase in its history as a famous leper colony from 1903 to 1957.

 A museum of this fascinating period is set among the beautiful ruins on the island.
 The book “The Island” of 2005 by Victoria Hislop tells the tale.

 There’s more enchanting nature in Lasithi.
 On the northeastern tip of the Crete, Vai has Europe’s largest palm forest, where thousands of date palms – an endemic species – thrive at the edge of a sandy beach.